SamMartin92/tic-tac-to/README.md

 - Build a game with very straight forward rules that will not cause a steep learning curve.
 - Design a site which intuitively allows the user to access the game without any difficulty.
  ### Structure
-- Present the game on one signle page with interactive design built with javascript.
+- Present the game on one single page with interactive design built with javascript.
 - Present the user with intuitive and consistent buttons to interact with and navigate through the site with ease.
 - Initiate the game within 2 clicks upon entering the site.
  ### Skeleton
 - Single site with different windows which pop up and replace one another on button clicks.
 - I then spoke with my mentor and decided how to lay out the site.
 - Before proceeding with any coding, I made some simple wireframes to act as a guide for the design of the site.
-The simplicity of the wireframes was something I wanted to reflect in the finished site to keep it single minded and non-distracting for yound users.
+The simplicity of the wireframes was something I wanted to reflect in the finished site to keep it single minded and non-distracting for young users.

 <img src='assets/images/readme/wireframes/wireframe-1.PNG'><img src='assets/images/readme/wireframes/wireframe-2.PNG'><img src='assets/images/readme/wireframes/wireframe-3.PNG'>

-- As is apprent, the wireframes were used as a guide and the idea of the skeleton of the site developed during its creation.
+- As is apparent, the wireframes were used as a guide and the idea of the skeleton of the site developed during its creation.
  ### Surface
 - Present a cute design for the site to appeal to child users.
 - Use cute images and playful font throughout the site.